Lipids, what are they and what are they for?

 Although their reputation is not the best, they are essential and you should include them in your diet.

-The name scares, after all, nobody wants to gain fat.
+The name is scary, after all, no one wants to gain fat.

 However, dietary fat will not immediately turn into body fat.